shiftproject/shift-cluster-setup/README.md

 sudo ufw enable
 ```

-## Running
+## Installation

-After the prerequisites are done, you should copy the `shift-cluster` script to somewhere on your system inside your $PATH.

-Or you can run it using
+To install the `shift-cluster` command on linux run the following:

 ```
-chmod +x shift-cluster
-./shift-cluster [command]
+curl https://install.shiftproject.com | env=testnet bash
 ```

+This will place it in the bin directory of your home folder and make it executable.
+Make sure that `$HOME/bin` is included in your $PATH.

 ### Commands